Guideline for bulk ATAC Sequencing

 The Rosalind customer portal offers an Excel-based alternative for sample submission of more than 30 samples delivered in either 8 well strips, 96- or 384-well plates.
 You can specify these supported formats in the portal’s sample submission dialog and download a formatted Excel template for entering your sample details.
 Plate identifiers and well coordinates are pre-set to facilitate easy data entry.
 Once completed, please email the Excel file to genomecenter@tu-dresden.de.
 Do not upload individual samples to Rosalind in this case.

-To submit samples, you must be registered in our Rosalind client portal.
-Therefore, please send an e-mail to genomecenter@tu-dresden.de with your contact details (name, working group, working group leader, your e-mail address and telephone number).
+To submit samples, you must be registered in our Rosalind Portal.
+Therefore, please send an email to genomecenter@tu-dresden.de with your contact details (name, working group, working group leader, your email address and telephone number).
 This will enable us to set up an account for you.
-After you have received an automatic e-mail, please log in to Rosalind with your login details.
+After you have received an automatic email, please log in to Rosalind with your login details.
 If needed, we can reset your login details.

 Delivering or shipping of samples